ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### Routine for adding a validator

-This routine should be run for every validator that is inducted as part of a log created on the PoW chain [TODO: explain where to check for these logs].
+This routine should be run for every validator that is activated as part of a log created on the PoW chain [TODO: explain where to check for these logs].
 The status of the validators added after genesis is `PENDING_ACTIVATION`.
 These logs should be processed in the order in which they are emitted by the PoW chain.

 First, some helper functions: